grottrup/grottrup.github.io/_posts/2018-08-26-Vanilla-pancakes.md

 These are my favorite pancakes.
-It is a modification of an old recipe that has been taken of the internet, so I decided to preserve it on my own page.
+It is a modification of an old recipe that has been taken off the internet, so I decided to preserve it on my own page.
 It is a flat pancake like crêpe.

 This portion is recommended for up to 4 people